-Someone with a gambling addiction may feel a need to buy lottery tickets, visit casinos, play slot machines, bet on sports, or gamble online.
-The type or frequency of gambling may vary, but an addict will typically be unable to control their behavior.
-They’ll continue gambling despite negative social, financial, or legal consequences.
+According to the National Council on Problem Gambling, problem gambling affects more than 2 percent of Americans.
+If you have a gambling addiction, you may feel an uncontrollable urge to buy lottery tickets, visit casinos, play slot machines, bet on sports, or gamble online.
+The specific type and frequency of your gambling behavior may vary.
+But in general, you will be unable to control that behavior.
+You will continue gambling, even in the face of negative social, financial, or legal consequences.

-While addicts of all kinds will try to hide their addiction, gambling may be more difficult to conceal.
-Gambling addicts must have frequent access to casinos or online gambling pools.
-Even if they gamble at home when no one is around, the problem will begin showing itself in other areas of the gambler’s life.
+People with addictions often try to hide their condition, but a gambling addiction can be difficult to conceal.
+You may need frequent access to casinos or online gambling pools.
+Even if you gamble at home when no one is around, your addiction may begin to show itself in other areas of your life.

 - obsessing over any type of gambling

-- avoiding work or other commitments in order to gamble
+- avoiding work or other commitments to gamble

-- neglecting bills and expenses in order to use the money for gambling
+- neglecting bills and expenses and using the money for gambling

 - disintegrating relationships or friendships